Student Rental Demand in Teesside: Is It Worth Investing Near Campus?

 - TS1 — Middlesbrough town centre and Gresham ward — the core student rental zone, within walking distance of campus

-- TS5 — Linthorpe — popular with postgraduates and mature students who prefer a quieter area
+- TS5 — Linthorpe — popular with postgraduates and mature students who prefer quieter surroundings

 - Parts of TS3 — some students rent in North Ormesby and surrounds, attracted by lower rents

-The strongest demand is within a 15-minute walk of the campus.
+The sweet spot is within a 15-minute walk of the campus.
 Properties beyond that radius face significantly more competition and longer void periods.

 The Yield Potential